neilZon/voucher/README.md

+# Development halted due to nonviability in the market
 # Voucher 🎟
 An app to support local businesses

 # The Team
 * Neilzon